vladdeSV/gm_extensions/SPEC.md

 * `array<><real<integer>>`, 2D array of whole numbers.
 * `value<pointer<buffer>>`
   * Note: A `value` type specifier must not be a type defined by [GMETD](#gamemaker-libaray-extension-type-declarations).
 Usage of a `value` type specifier should not be used unless strictly required by the function, such as a pointer to a buffer or [any other type used by GMS](https://docs.yoyogames.com/source/dadiospice/002_reference/001_gml%20language%20overview/typeof.html).
-  * As there is no clear specification of how `value` should be defined, it is up to the developer to ensure the type is clear and consistent with previous implementations of `value` type specifiers.
+  * As there is no clear specification of how `value` should be defined, it is up to the developer to ensure the type is clear and consistent with previous implementations, if any, of `value` type specifiers.

 ### Array reference marker